 (i) GENERAL INFORMATION / OTHER BUSINESS (Item 11) (i) Correspondence from the Ministry of Health & Long-Term Care respecting Proposed Amendments to the Immunization of School Pupils Act (ISPA).
-(Item 11.1) The Correspondence from the Ministry of Health & Long-Term Care respecting Proposed Amendments to the Immunization of School Pupils Act (ISPA), was received. (ii) Correspondence from the Ministry of Health and Long-Term Care respecting Amended Ontario Public Health Standards (OPHS) and related Protocols.
-(Added Item 11.2) The Correspondence from the Ministry of Health and Long-Term Care respecting Amended Ontario Public Health Standards (OPHS) and related Protocols, was received and referred to Public Health Services staff for a report to the Board of Health with a summary of the changes within the OPHS and Protocols. (iii) Correspondence from the Minister of Children and Youth Services to the Medical Officer of Health respecting a Third Party Review of the Healthy Babies, Healthy Children Program.
-(Added Item 11.3) The Correspondence from the Minister of Children and Youth Services to the Medical Officer of Health respecting a Third Party Review of the Healthy Babies, Healthy Children Program, was received. (iv) Correspondence from the Association of Public Health Agencies (alPHa) respecting Environmental Health - Land Use Planning Review.
-(Item 11.4) The Correspondence from the Association of Public Health Agencies (alPHa) respecting Environmental Health - Land Use Planning Review, was received and referred to the General Manager of Planning & Economic Development for a report back to Planning & Economic Development that would include Public Health Services consultation and comments. (j) PRIVATE AND CONFIDENTIAL (Item 12) (i) Planning and Business Improvement Division Staffing Complement Change (BOH16028) (City Wide) (Item 12.1) The Board of Health dealt with Report BOH16028 respecting the Planning and Business Improvement Division Staffing Complement Change in Open Session, as discussion in Closed Session was not required.
-For disposition of this matter, please refer to Item 13.

-(k) ADJOURNMENT (Item 13)

-That, there being no further business, the Board of Health be adjourned at 4:31 p.m.
+(Item 11.1) (Ferguson/Partridge) That the Correspondence from the Ministry of Health & Long-Term Care respecting Proposed Amendments to the Immunization of School Pupils Act (ISPA), be received. (ii) Correspondence from the Ministry of Health and Long-Term Care respecting Amended Ontario Public Health Standards (OPHS) and related Protocols.
+(Added Item 11.2) (Jackson/VanderBeek) That the Correspondence from the Ministry of Health and Long-Term Care respecting Amended Ontario Public Health Standards (OPHS) and related Protocols, be received and referred to Public Health Services staff for a report to the Board of Health with a summary of the changes within the OPHS and Protocols.
+CARRIED (iii) Correspondence from the Minister of Children and Youth Services to the Medical Officer of Health respecting a Third Party Review of the Healthy Babies, Healthy Children Program.
+(Added Item 11.3) (Pasuta/Conley) That the Correspondence from the Minister of Children and Youth Services to the Medical Officer of Health respecting a Third Party Review of the Healthy Babies, Healthy Children Program, be received.
+CARRIED (iv) Correspondence from the Association of Public Health Agencies (alPHa) respecting Environmental Health - Land Use Planning Review.
+(Item 11.4) (Jackson/A. Johnson) That the Correspondence from the Association of Public Health Agencies (alPHa) respecting Environmental Health - Land Use Planning Review, Be received and referred to the General Manager of Planning & Economic Development for a report back to Planning & Economic Development that would include Public Health Services consultation and comments.
+CARRIED (j) PRIVATE AND CONFIDENTIAL (Item 12) (i) Planning and Business Improvement Division Staffing Complement Change (BOH16028) (City Wide) (Item 12.1) The Board of Health dealt with Report BOH16028 respecting the Planning and Business Improvement Division Staffing Complement Change in Open Session, as discussion in Closed Session was not required.
+For disposition of this matter, please refer to Item 13. (k) ADJOURNMENT (Item 13) (Conley/Ferguson) That, there being no further business, the Board of Health be adjourned at 4:31 p.m.
+CARRIED Respectfully submitted, Mayor F. Eisenberger Chair, Board of Health Loren Kolar Legislative Coordinator Office of the City Clerk

-Respectfully submitted,

-Mayor F. Eisenberger Chair, Board of Health

-Loren Kolar Legislative Coordinator Office of the City Clerk